 Mason made his modeling debut at Yeezy Season 3 in 2016, though he’d been making waves before that, dancing onstage with P. Diddy.
 Now represented by IMG in Paris, Milan, London, Australia, and L.A., Mason has already walked 16 shows so far this year—his favorite of which was Louis Vuitton, which also tapped him to appear in the house’s spring 2019 men’s campaign.
 He also now has just shy of 180,000 followers on Instagram, which is in fact where it all started for Mason.
 (That is, after the scout who discovered him on the app was able to convince him it wasn’t a joke.)
 He sheds some light into his process behind the thirst traps that have been racking up nearly 30,000 likes apiece in his social q’s, here.

+Which was your favorite of the looks you wore on the runway this season?
 After choosing the Red Pill at Alyx, I woke up in an all-black leather suit by Matthew Williams.
 That’s the day I left the Matrix.

+When did you find out that you were going to make history as the first black male model to ever walk a Chanel show?
 When I arrived on set to shoot the Karl Lagerfeld campaign, [Lagerfeld’s head of communications] Caroline Lebar told me she had a surprise for me.
 I was anxious to find out what it was—she kept smiling and laughing, but she wouldn’t tell me.
 As we waited for Karl’s arrival I tried to imagine what it could possibly be—a pair of leather gloves…?
 Or a cat of my own…?
 Either way, it couldn’t possibly be better than being shot by Karl, the legend himself.

 Then suddenly I heard Parisian accents whispering, “Karl is here… Karl est ici!”
 So I slowly walked around the corner of hair and makeup and saw the one and only embracing his team with hugs et bisoux, who then turned and looked at me and said “Hello!”
 I smiled and thanked him, telling him it was a dream come true.
 And he replied with “Thank you for being here… You know you’re going to be in the show, right?” to which I said, “Wait… what?!”
 And he said “Yes!
 For Chanel, only two guys: Pharrell Williams and you.”